My Pat McCormick shrine

 Diane called me often after that, urging me to continue sending Pat writing samples, and to keep in touch with him.
 I tried, sending batches of material two or three times in care of The Tonight Show (each time I heard — second- or third-hand — that it hadn’t been received, or had become lost).
 I then started writing letters that, looking back on it, were probably pretty far out there.
 (See for example this Mailgram.)
 I was writing “Power News” at the time for Frazer Smith (who was still on KROQ ), I’d manage to wrangle an interview with Arnie Sultan about writing for a “Get Smart” reboot, and I was in touch with two of my childhood idols, Peter Bergman and Phil Austin of Firesign Theatre, so I was feeling pretty cocky.
-I never received any reply from Pat for any of it, but Diane kept encouraging me.
+I never received any reply from Pat, but Diane kept encouraging me.

 When November rolled around, Diane invited me to join her for Thanksgiving dinner.
 Pat and their son Ben would be there, as would Don Knotts.

 So I showed up and met everyone.
 Pat was completely absorbed in the game on TV, so he wasn’t very responsive to my attempts at conversation.
 Don was a crack-up.
 He arrived foppishly overdressed, looking and acting as though he was already late for a much, much more important engagement elsewhere.
 He kept it up until after dinner when he left rather abruptly.
 There wasn’t much interaction going on with Pat, so I followed shortly afterward, not at all certain that I’d made an impression.
 Sporadically (usually at Diane’s urging), I would dispatch a new batch of material to the black hole that was at the address of the Tonight Show.

 Finally, on June 11, 1979, at about midnight, the phone rang.
 The voice on the other end said simply, “This is Pat.”
 With no further preamble, he asked if I knew how to type up a screenplay.
 I said I did.
 He gave me his address and told me to come over.
 Right then.